 The health care ministry of the Sisters of Charity Health System has an extensive history of innovation and quality.
-This health care legacy continues today at five nationally recognized hospitals:
+This health care legacy continues today at two nationally recognized hospitals:

 A model of urban health care, with progressive, vital and responsive programs and services, the hospital strives to meet the changing needs of the community today and tomorrow.
 Located in the heart of downtown Cleveland (OH), the hospital has been part of the fabric of the city and the region since 1865.